 Discussion

-Analysis of theoretical literature explaining female delinquency emphasize two main factors connected to female criminal lifestyle: the age of the first offense (Moffitt & Caspi, 2001; Simpson et al., 2016) and the history of abuse (Chen & Gueta, 2016; Katz, 2000; Martin et al., 2008; Trauffer, & Widom, 2017).
-These factors can lead to drug or alcohol addictions, violent behavior and affect the type of offenses women commit.
-Similar to previous studies, half of the participants in this study reported of physical or sexual abuse at childhood or as adults.
-Most of them committed violence or drug related crimes.
+An analysis of the theoretical literature explaining female delinquency reveals an emphasis on two main factors connected to female criminal lifestyle: the age of the first offense (Moffitt & Caspi, 2001; Simpson et al., 2016) and the history of abuse (Chen & Gueta, 2016; Katz, 2000; Martin et al., 2008; Trauffer, & Widom, 2017).
+These factors can lead to drug or alcohol addictions and violent behavior and affect the type of offenses women commit.
+Similar to previous studies, half of the participants in this study reported physical or sexual abuse in childhood or as adults.
+Most of them committed violence or drug-related crimes.
 Yet, most of them did not emphasize the abuse as the main reason for breaking the law and described their actions as rational choice based on profit or loss considerations.
-On the other hand, half of the participants didn't report abuse history yet some of them describe their action as rational choices and some blamed others for been convicted.
+On the other hand, half of the participants didn’t report any history of abuse, yet some of them described their action as rational choices, and some blamed others for their convictions.

 Examining a history of childhood shows that, like delinquent women, delinquent men suffer from physical sexual and mental abuse (see Burto et al., 1994; Dargis et al., 2016; Dutton & Hart, 1993; Miley et al., 2020; van der Put, 2015).
-Some studies (e.g. Chen & Gueta, 2016; Martin et al., 2008) found that female offenders have higher rates of emotional and sexual abuse compared to male offenders.
-Others indicates that female offenders who reported abuse or maltreatment in childhood had higher risk of later delinquency similar to male offenders or have no significant differences (see Ryan & Testa, 2005; Watts & Iratzoqui, 2019).
-For example, Watts and Iratzoqui (2019) found that within the same sample that child physical abuse, sexual abuse, and neglect all increase the likelihood of various delinquent behaviors during middle adolescence.
-They result suggest that specific types of maltreatment shape specific delinquent behaviors rather than gender.
+Some studies (e.g., Chen & Gueta, 2016; Martin et al., 2008) found that female offenders have higher rates of emotional and sexual abuse compared to male offenders.
+Others indicate that female offenders who reported abuse or maltreatment in childhood had a higher risk of later delinquency, similar to that of male offenders or had no significant differences (see Ryan & Testa, 2005; Watts & Iratzoqui, 2019).
+For example, Watts and Iratzoqui (2019) found that within the same sample that physical childhood abuse, sexual abuse, and neglect all increased the likelihood of various delinquent behaviors during middle adolescence.
+Their results suggest that specific types of maltreatment, rather than gender, shape specific delinquent behaviors.
 However, theories and studies explaining delinquent behavior among men are focused mainly on providing rational explanations for concepts of personal choice and personal and mental gain (Akers, 2017; Gottfredson & Hirschi, 1990; Loughran et al., 2011; Sutherland & Cressey, 1992), rather than addressing their delinquency in terms of victimization.
 In contrast, studies of female delinquency, including current rational choice studies (Becerra & Serra 2019; Goldenson et al., 2007; Hanley & Ruppanner, 2015) claim that female delinquency originates from different motives than does male delinquency.
 These studies emphasize the victimization of delinquent women by explaining their infractions with the law as a result of mental distress or lack of choice, ignoring rational choice.
 For example, Chen and Einat (2010) found that most of the women inmates they interviewed were victims of prolonged physical and mental abuse.
 Yet, the researchers noted that “some of the incarcerated women may not have experienced abuse in their lives, so there is no moral, legal, social, or practical dilemma regarding their incarceration” (Chen & Einat, 2010, p.
 200).
 With the exception of this one remark, there is no real discussion in their book about delinquent women who did not suffer from victimization or who did not consider victimization as the origin of their delinquency.

 The assumption that victimization is the origin of female delinquency overlooks women who have not experienced any abuse.
 These are mainly educated women, some of whom have had successful careers and medium-high socioeconomic status, who are usually sentenced for financial offenses.
 It can be assumed that these women were influenced by the processes of modernization and the social changes associated with gendered perceptions of career, independence, and equal distribution of social roles (Adler & Adler, 1975; Kossek et al., 2017).